 How to grow cabbage from seed

-It’s possible to find cabbage seedlings at garden centres in the spring, but you can also start them yourself from seed.
+It’s possible to find cabbage seedlings at garden centres in the early spring, but you can also start them yourself from seed.
 Be sure to read the seed packet carefully to determine days to maturity.
-You’ll be planting seeds about 50 to 60 days before your region’s frost-free date.
+You’ll be planting seeds about 50 to 60 days before your region’s last frost date.
 After filling with your seed-starting mix, plant three or four seeds per cell about a quarter of an inch (1/2 cm) deep.
 Cabbage needs a lot of bright sunlight to grow or plants will become leggy.
 I start a lot of my plants under my grow lights.
 Once your seedlings have sprouted, thin the smallest ones to keep your largest plant.

 Planting cabbage seedlings in the garden